browserengineering/book/book/animations.md

-*Threaded scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded scrolling (i.e., scrolling that doesn't ever block on main-thread tasks) without much work.
+*Threaded scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded scrolling (i.e., scrolling that doesn't ever block on main-thread tasks) without much more work.

 *CSS animations*: implement the basics of the
 [CSS animations][css-animations] API, in particular enough of the `animation`